thenamespace/web3-plugin-ens/README.md

-# Nemaspace ENS Web3 Plugin
+# Namespace ENS Web3 Plugin

 The plugin that extends the ENS functionality, by providing the latest ENS features such as domain registration and setting text records.